Virtual-Coffee/VC-Community-Docs/docs/coffee-table-groups/guides/guide-to-learning-cohorts.md

 :::info[More Details Coming Soon!]

-In the meantime, check out previous Learning Cohorts below.
+In the meantime, check out our previous Learning Cohorts below.

 :::